Paranoid Android: Composition

+Lyrics

 "Paranoid Android" is categorised by three distinct moods written in what Yorke referred to as three different states of mind.
 The lyrics tie in with a number of themes common in OK Computer, including insanity, violence, slogans, and political objection to capitalism.
 Yorke's lyrics were based on an unpleasant experience at a Los Angeles bar during which he was surrounded by strangers who were high on cocaine.
-In particular, Yorke was frightened by a woman who became violent after someone spilled a drink on her.
-Yorke characterised the woman as "inhuman", and said "There was a look in this woman's eyes that I'd never seen before anywhere. ...
+Yorke was frightened by a woman who became violent after someone spilled a drink on her.
+He characterised the woman as "inhuman", and said "There was a look in this woman's eyes that I'd never seen before anywhere. ...
 Couldn't sleep that night because of it."
 The woman inspired the line "kicking squealing Gucci little piggy" in the song's second section.
-Yorke, referring to the line "With your opinions, which are of no consequence at all", said that "Again, that's just a joke.
+Yorke, referring to the line "With your opinion, which is of no consequence at all", said that "Again, that's just a joke.
 It's actually the other way around – it's actually my opinion that is of no consequence at all."